DamianMac/damianmac.github.io/now.md

 I live in Brisbane, Australia.
 It's a great city for a young family, has fantastic weather, good cycling, and the tech scene is getting better by the day.

-Here's what I'm focusing on now (last updated November 2015).
+Here's what I'm focusing on now (last updated August 2017).

 **Family** - My kids are currently 9 and 11, and both have a lot going on in their lives.
 Trying to be available for as many of their activities as possible.
 Currently that's a whole bunch of AFL (Australian Football) and dance